Hugounenq-Cyril/parallelotope/README.md

-# parallelotope
+# Parallelotope
-Proof of concept : Key-recovery attack against a lattice-based cryptographic scheme
+Proof of concept implementation of a key-recovery attack against a lattice-based cryptographic scheme